shahmirzali49/printing_ffi/README.md

 -   Linux support is planned but not yet implemented.
 -   Requires manual setup for macOS (CUPS installation, Podfile configuration).
--   Limited to raw data printing; for PDF or document printing, use the `printing` package.
+-   PDF printing on Windows relies on an installed application that handles the "printto" verb for PDF files.

 ## Troubleshooting 🛠️